 In 1901 they married and leased Ivy Hall in Pocklington.
 It was subsequently purchased and re-named Burnby Hall.

-Percy and Katharine completed a number of alterations to the estate, the most noticeable being the creation, around 1904, of the Upper and Lower lakes in the Gardens for fishing.
-Katharine later introduced Hardy Water Lilies to them, beginning what would ultimately become the National Collection that is enjoyed today.
+Percy and Katharine completed a number of alterations to the estate, the most noticeable being the creation of the Upper and Lower Lakes in the Gardens for fishing.
+In 1935, the Stewarts introduced Hardy Water Lilies (Nymphaea) into them, beginning what would ultimately become the National Collection that is enjoyed today.

 From early on in their marriage they decided that they didn’t want to be “dull” and determined to travel the world.
 Between 1906 and 1926, Percy and Katharine completed eight world tours, covering North America and Canada, Africa, India and the Far East, Europe, New Zealand, and the Pacific Islands with Percy using his trips to hunt, shoot and fish.